New Resource

 My Final Verdict After Testing Adobe

 Adobe serves as a professional-grade Topaz alternative for users who want AI enhancement built directly into a full editing suite.
-Instead of acting as a standalone upscaler like Topaz, Premiere combines Adobe Sensei AI tools—noise reduction, color matching, auto reframing, and transcript-based editing—with robust timeline editing, making it ideal for filmmakers and editors who prefer to keep enhancement, trimming, and finishing all inside one ecosystem.
+Instead of acting as a standalone upscaler like Topaz, Premiere combines Sensei AI tools — noise reduction, color matching, transcript-based editing — with robust timeline editing.
+Best for filmmakers and editors who prefer to keep enhancement, trimming, and finishing all inside one ecosystem.
+If AI enhancement is your primary need (not timeline editing), UniFab at $319.99 lifetime is dramatically better value.

-VideoProc Converter AI stands out as a Topaz Video Enhance AI alternative by offering rapid upscale capabilities (200%, 300%, 400%) with its Super Resolution tool, trained extensively on reality and anime data.
+VideoProc Converter AI stands out as a Topaz Video Enhance AI alternative by offering rapid upscale capabilities (200%, 300%, 400%) with its Super Resolution tool, trained on both real-world and anime data.

-Designed for user-friendly navigation, it suits novices and seasoned editors, optimizing GPU memory dynamically.
-It enhances video quality significantly, reducing grain and enhancing definition, which is particularly noticeable in textures and edges, without common upscaling issues like blurring or artifacts.
-It is ideal for restoring or repurposing older or lower-quality videos.
+Designed for user-friendly navigation, it suits novices and seasoned editors alike, optimizing GPU memory dynamically.
+It enhances video quality significantly — reducing grain, sharpening textures and edges — without common upscaling issues like blurring or artifacts.
+Ideal for restoring or repurposing older or lower-quality videos.

 Pros